 Obtaining higher-order features of chromatin structure

-Ulahannan et al. investigated chromatin structure in human cells with Pore-C, using this technique to additionally gain a greater understanding of complex cancer genomic rearrangements and improve assembly scaffolding.
-The team determined that Pore-C higher-order contacts, decomposed into pairwise contacts, reflected previously characterised pairwise interactions obtained using Hi-C. In addition, in the breast cancer cell line HCC1954, Pore-C data identified the presence of a complex amplification and rearrangement, connecting chromosomes 9, 12, and 20.
-This result was confirmed using fluorescence in situ hybridisation (Figure 3).
-Finally, the team demonstrated that Pore-C improves the quality of de novo genome assembly.
+Deshpande et al. investigated high-order genome structure in human cells with Pore-C, using this technique to additionally gain a greater understanding of complex cancer genomic rearrangements and improve assembly scaffolding.
+The team determined that Pore-C assesses high-order contacts with substantially greater efficiency than other approaches.
+Using novel algorithms (Chromunity), they uncovered loci of cooperativity in the genome, and determined the methylation status of DNA participating in such high-order interactions relative to pairwise interactions occurring at the same loci.
+In addition, in the breast cancer cell line HCC1954, Pore-C data identified the presence of a complex amplification and rearrangement, connecting chromosomes 9, 12, and 20 (Figure 3).
+This result was confirmed using fluorescence in situ hybridisation.
+Lastly, the team also demonstrated that Pore-C enables ‘chromosome-scale de novo human genome assembly’.

 Get detailed information on Pore-C sample preparation and sequencing.